Being a mother is the most rewarding job I’ve ever had. I adore it and the three children that employ me.

 Cleaning vomit off of floors, changing diapers, and dealing with other messes that one never imagines when they’re pregnant and dreaming of little blue and pink bundles, is all in a day’s work.

 As is answering the same question 4,000 times or dealing with a variety of moods and personalities, (sometimes with the same child).
-Let’’s not forget the fun that can ensue with feeding these amazing people.
+Not to mention hearing the same YouTube videos being played on a loop all day as you slowly lose your mind.
+Let’s not forget the fun that can ensue with feeding these amazing people.
 All while not completely losing our minds, patience, and cool on an hourly basis.

 If you’re anything like me, you probably have found yourself uttering phrases that never in a million years could you imagine saying.